transkatgirl/generative-model-proxy-server/README.md

   -d, --database-folder <DATABASE_FOLDER>
           The location of the folder used to store the proxy's database [default: ./database] -o, --opentelemetry-endpoint <OPENTELEMETRY_ENDPOINT>
-          The OpenTelemetry-compatible collector used for logging.
-Signals sent to the collector may contain sensitive information
+          The OpenTelemetry-compatible collector used for logging -h, --help
-  -h, --help
           Print help
   -V, --version